benber86/curve-blog/content/posts/gho-users/index.md

  </div>
 </div>

-==@todo:why are there 35.8% of people who never borrowed other tokens, check this==

 As seen above, **about half of all GHO borrowers are entirely new users**, while the other half had previously used Aave via v2 or v3.
 This means that GHO is better at attracting new users than other stablecoins like LUSD, crvUSD, or PYUSD.
 Established stablecoins like USDT or USDC have a much higher rate of new users onboarded, but this merely reflects that they were available on Aave when there were fewer assets to choose from.
-To expand further, the chart below compares the distribution of users' first actions against some of the other most commonly borrowed assets on Aave:
+To expand further, the chart below compares the distribution of users' borrowing behavior against some of the other most commonly borrowed assets on Aave:

-==@todo:revise graph, title should not be first actions if it relates to all borrowed assets, revise legend to match previous graph, and its unclear why there are green bars in other borrowed assets besides GHO==

 <script src="../../js/gho-users/token-borrowing-patterns.js"></script>